 Leather can dry and crack, so it’s best to keep it away from direct sun and heat.
 It also needs to breathe, so never store it in plastic.
 While some people value the aesthetic of distressed leather, to keep it in top condition wipe it with a damp cloth and avoid contact with oil, including from hands or skin.
-Special leather cleaners and conditioners are your best bet for leather care.
+Special leather cleaners, leather polish, and conditioners are your best bet for leather care.
 Be aware that some of them contain lanolin, which tends to soften leather.

 For suede, use only a dry suede brush, never water or anything damp.